CWC does not charge a fee for participating in our program and we do not reduce your salary once you are in Germany

 We believe in you and want you to succeed long term in Germany.
-We offer you continuous supoprt across the entire recruitment journey, even years after deployment.
+We offer continuous support across the entire recruitment journey and remain a trusted resource even years after deployment.

 In the first part of the program we will evaluate the candidates’ preferences, skills and design an individualized hiring plan and timeline.
 Candidates will then collect and submit documents required for the Qualification Recognition and complete their professional profile.

 In the second stage of the journey, we will match candidates with employers based on each of their preferences, and coordinate interviews and employment contracts.

 In the third stage, we process the candidates' qualification recognition and obtain their work authorization.
 We support candidates in the training required in order to become a Registered Nurse in Germany.